vijaymandge/open-android/README.md

 ============
 # PG Prerequisites
 * You need to enroll with Citrus as a merchant.
-* Have an HMAC generator installed on your server - (Sample - sign.php - replace your secret key and access key.)
+* Have an HMAC generator installed on your server
 * Make sure that you have following parameters from Citrus

+Following can be obtained from our support team.
+Do write a mail to tech.support@citruspay.com or call on +91-87-677-099-00 Extn: 2 (Technical Support)

 	** Secret Key

 	** Access Key

-Following can be obtained from our support team.
-Do write a mail to tech.support@citruspay.com or call on +91-87-677-099-00 Extn: 2 (Technical Support)

 	** SignIn Key